harmya/error-correcting-codes/README.md

-### Implementation of algorithms for error correction codes
+### Implementation of a sender and receiver that use algorithms for error correction codes to pass messages in a noisy channel

 Use huffman encoding to compress and decompress data.
 Implement error correcting codes for this encoded data and verify by randomly flipping bits in the encoded data.
 I am still working on implementing the error correction.
 Will implement Parity, Triple modular redundancy, Hamming Codes, Extended Hamming Codes, RSC